dreamswag/ci5/README.md

 >
 > ```
 > "Fuck all this Dream Machine dick-measuring contest.
 We all gon be dead in 100 years.
-> Let the kids have the unmaintained Raspberry-Ci5 auto-install scripts w/ Docker, NIDs & 0.2s jitter"
+> Let the kids have the unmaintained Raspberry-Ci5 auto-install scripts w/ Docker, NIDs & 0ms buffer"
 > ```
 >
 > ------